rsyslog/rsyslog/source/property_replacer.rst

 **pri-text**

-the PRI part of the message in textual form (e.g. "syslog.info")
+the PRI part of the message in a textual form with the numerical PRI appended in brackes (e.g. "local0.err<133>")

 **iut**